Azure/FTA-WelcomeKits/hybrid/deployment/cluster/Deployment-23h2.md

 The actual configuration and deployment of the cluster is is now totally cloud/Azure Portal driven and uses the Azure Arc Extensions to initiate nd then track the deployment progress.
 There are 2 methods for the deployment are they are:

--   [Portal Deployment][portaldeplyment] - this is a manual process of entering all of the setting.
+-   [Portal Deployment][portaldeployment] - this is a manual process of entering all of the setting.
 You can also use [Arm Template Specs][tempaltespecs] which can pre-populate a number of the fields to allow for a consistency across the deployment, e.g. configuration of intents, domain and OU name
 -   [ARM Template][armtempaltedeployment]  - this is the standard ARM Template deployment approach with requires the json template and also a parameters while which will be specific to the deployment.
 With this approach there are some [resource which need to be pre-deployed][prepareresource] and also some [additional permissions][assignresourcepermissions] which need to be assigned.
+This does require the template to be ran in validation mode and then deploy mode.
+-   [BICEP Template][biceptempaltedeployment]  - this is the standard BICEP Template deployment approach with requires the json template and also a parameters while which will be specific to the deployment.
+This template will deploy the additional resources required and does require the template to be ran in validation mode and then deploy mode.

+[Quick Start Templates][quickstart] for both ARM and BICEP are available are a starting position for the deployment.

 With the Portal Deployment method there will then be a number of resources which are created automatically they are: